Reinforcement Learning for Infinite-Dimensional Systems: Reinforcement Learning for Parameterized Systems via Moment Parameterization

 for any $h>0$ such that $t+h\leq T$, where the second equality follows from the dynamic programming principle \citep{Evans10}.
-This principle leads to a crucial regularity property of $V^*$, guaranteeing the feasibility of RL for ensemble systems in the moment kernel parameterization.
+The integral representation of the value function in \eqref{eq:DP} leads to the following regularity property, which plays a crucial role in establishing RL approaches to policy learning of parameterized systems over the moment domain.

 \begin{proposition} The value function $V^*:[0,T]\times\mathcal{M}\rightarrow\mathbb{R}$ is Lipschitz continous. \end{proposition} \begin{proof} See Appendix \ref{appd:V_continuity}. \end{proof}